From Top to Bottom: Attic & Basement Renovations

-For those looking to add an extra sleeping space to their attic or basement, our Circe and Adam series wall beds are a popular choice.
+For those looking to add extra sleeping space to their attic or basement, our Circe and Adam series wall beds are popular choices.
 These queen-size wall bed systems can be ordered with fold-down desks or integrated sofas, allowing your newly remodeled space to double as a living room or home office when the bed is not in use.
 Best of all, these particular models can be ordered without their two upper shelves to accommodate lower ceiling heights, which are common to both attics and basements.

 Here are some of the genius techniques our clients have used to breathe new life into a basement or attic:

 When interior designer Sara Jazayeri took on this split-level home renovation in Westchester, NY, one of her clients’ most challenging requests was to open up the cramped garage-level study while still allowing for extra privacy when needed.

 Taking down the existing doorway wall, Sara transformed this space into a bright, airy, and open room that feels and functions like one twice its size.
 Thanks to a Circe Sofa wall bed from Resource, this study instantly transforms into a guest room with a queen-size bed and built-in Wand reading lights.
 Meanwhile, motorized roller shades create a privacy partition with the push of a button.